Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable7.md

 - In addition to your design and simulation, you'll also need to provide a [Bill of Materials](https://en.wikipedia.org/wiki/Bill_of_materials) which should include DigiKey prices and part numbers for every electrical component.

+**D**: With the above information in mind, as part of your deliverables for this week, you should submit an early design for your power supply.
+It can be anything from just an idea for your design, all the way up to an initial schematic. **Do Not Stress** about this deliverable, it is simply to make sure you have started thinking about your power supply design.

 # Summary

 In summary, for this week you need to:

-1. Submit your **D** deliverable (Etch-A-Sketch video) to the Design Deliverables 7 assignment folder on ELC.
-You do not need to submit code on ELC, just make sure your GitHub repository is up to date and contains the need scripts.
+1. Submit your **D** deliverables (Etch-A-Sketch video, (very) early power supply design) to the Design Deliverables 7 assignment folder on ELC.
+You do not need to submit code on ELC, just make sure your GitHub repository is up to date and contains the needed scripts.

 3. Update your User Manual and Technical Documentation with your findings.